 Real and personal property taxes attach as an enforceable lien on property as of January 1.
 Real and personal property taxes are levied on the third Monday in September and are due in two equal installments on December 20th and June 20th of the following year and are considered delinquent the day following the due date.
 Interest and penalty charges begin on the day following the installment due date.
 Nez Perce, Idaho and Lewis Counties bill and collect taxes and remit them to the District in the month following collection by the counties.
 District property tax revenues are recognized when they become available.
 Available includes those property tax receivables expected to be collected within thirty days after year end.
 Taxes collected after 30 days are reported as deferred revenue.
-Delinquent taxes are considered fully collectible and therefore no allowance for uncollectible taxes is provided.
-A lien may be filed on the property three years from the date of delinquency.
+Delinquent taxes are Receivables at June 30, 2019 consist of the following: